 You can also catch Craig at noon Monday through Thursday.

 Craig has been designated a Certified Broadcast Meteorologist by the American Meteorological Society AMS.
 Outside of work Craig enjoys the outdoors and you'll often find him skiing, hiking, at the beach, or hanging out with his 2 pugs, Maxine and Linda.

-Jennifer Lynch - Reporter
+Jennifer Lynch - Anchor/Reporter

 Jennifer Lynch became a reporter to tell people's stories and she is excited to report on what matters to you.